-The first step to getting the HAZMAT endorsement, once you have a Class A, B, or C CDL, is completing the hazardous material endorsement application which is available through the TSA or your state’s DMV.
+Once you have a Class A, B, or C CDL, the first step to getting the HAZMAT endorsement is completing the hazardous material endorsement application available through the TSA or your state’s DMV.

-Next, you will need to complete a medical screening to receive a Department of Transportation medical card.
+Next, you must complete a medical screening to receive a Department of Transportation medical card.

-Once you pass the medical screening, you will need to pass the written exam.
-The written HAZMAT examination tests your knowledge of state and federal HAZMAT regulations, your role in the transportation of hazardous materials, and how to safely load and unload hazardous material.
+Once you pass the medical screening, you must pass the written exam.
+The written HAZMAT examination tests your knowledge of state and federal HAZMAT regulations, your role in transporting hazardous materials, and how to safely load and unload hazardous material.

 HAZMAT CDL tests can vary in length, format, and testing score depending on your state.
 In some states, an additional training course is required before a HAZMAT endorsement can be issued.
 Take our hazmat practice test.